Welcome to the new year. In the spirit of the fresh start a new year brings, we present a new Collection.

 Frida Kahlo’s way of dress stood out to us, as it is evident in her self-portraits.
 Her richly embroidered garments were modified versions of traditional Mexican clothing and acted to reflect her feelings about femininity, politics, and her own body.

-A series of garments in our new Collection are inspired by the elaborate embroidery from Frida’s dresses.
-We introduce them alongside favorite designs, like our Rib Dresses and Flora pattern, that carry over into the new Collection.
+A series of garments in our Collection are inspired by the elaborate embroidery from Frida’s dresses.
+We introduce them alongside favorite designs, like our Rib Dresses and Flora pattern, that carry over into the Collection.

 P.S.: We will continue to highlight artist Frida Kahlo on the Journal this month, in a series of posts about her work, style, and cooking.
 Be sure to check back.